HassaanCodes/Micrograd/README.md

 # Micrograd

-Reimplementation of Andrej Karpathy's Micrograd
+I am working on reimplementing Andrej Karpathy's Micrograd library.
+Currently, there is a partially complete implementation here in the engine file